yashsharma127/yash-headout-assignment/README.md

-# Project Documentation for Containerized Java Application with AWS ELB and CI/CD Pipeline
+# Project Documentation for Setup script, Containerizing Java Application with AWS ELB and CI/CD Pipeline

 ---